alexrhowe/APOLLO/README.txt

 This script contains all of the setup needed to run both APOLLO and Makespectrum.
 APOLLO is also bundled with tables of molecular and haze particle cross sections for NIR and MIR observations, which are also necessary to run the code.
-However, these tables total about 5 GB, so due to their size, they are available only via USB drive or FTP.
+However, these tables total 10.6 GB, so due to their size, they are available only via USB drive or FTP.

 NOTE: You will need to set the C and C++ compiler names in setup.py to the compilers used by your system.

-By default, these tables are read from a directory named Opacities in the parent directory to the code's work directory.
-This allows multiple builds of the code to be run in different directories.
-However, the memory allocation of a cluster is often such that you will need to store the opacity tables in an archival or scratch directory.
+By default, these tables are read from a directory named Opacities in the parent directory to your work directory.
+This allows multiple builds on the code to be run in different directories.
+However, the memory allocation of a cluster is often such that you may need to store the opacity tables in an archival or scratch directory.
 The filepath to this directory is specified with the Opacities parameter in the input file.